johnmichaloski/MTConnectToolbox/Agents/UR_MTConnectAgent/UR_Agent/Readme.md

-# README
+# Source Code Documentation
 ----

-Friday, October 27, 2017
+Tuesday, October 31, 2017
-# Source Code Documentation
 This document describes some of the in-house developed source code used in deploying the UR MTConnect agent.
 The code was developed and compiled using Microsoft Visual C++ 2010.
-Since MSVC 2010 predates hte C11 standard, many useful programming primitives (bind, mutex, thread) relied on the boost 1.54 library instead of the std library in C11.
-The rationale for keeping MSVC 2010 is the support of the MSI deployment project, so that after the UR Agent was coded and tested, it could be packaged and deployed as a MSI install script.
+Since MSVC 2010 predates the C11 standard, many useful programming primitives (bind, mutex, thread) relied on the boost 1.54 library instead of the std library in C11.
+The rationale for keeping MSVC 2010 is its support of the MSI deployment project, so that after the UR Agent was coded and tested, it could be packaged and deployed as a MSI install script.
+An MSI script is helpful in that you can download and install any runtime libraries that may be required by the application (for example, the C++ runtime for each version of MSVC).
 Some caveats are in order.
 The release build did not operate correctly, although the Debug build operated correctly.
 In order to fix this, ALL optimization flags were turned off in the Release build and this fixed the problems.
-These  optimizations flags appear in the C++/C Optimization properties and include:
+These optimization flags appear in the C++/C Optimization properties and include:
- - /GL  Turnn off whgole program optimization
+ - /GL  Turn off whole program optimization
  - /O2 /Oy- which optimized the code for speed, size etc were changed to none.

+Table of Contents
+**

-## Struct Decoder
+# Struct Decoder
+A common approach for real-time data communication is to use read/write of a TCP/IP socket which will be streaming raw data.
+Raw binary data is most efficient as it typically is a 1:1 representation.
+Unfortunately handling binary data from network connections requires an understanding of the layout and elements of the destination buffer.
+Each element within the buffer need to be handled individually, as the element may require "byte swapping" to realize its true value.
+There are many approaches to handling this serialization and deserialization of stream buffers.
+What is required for communication with a robot across a network is a socket streaming communication interface, a buffering technique, a deserialization from a stream into buffer elements and vice versa, where the deserialization may require byte swapping in order to work.
+In addition, handling of element arrays, dynamic sizing of the arrays, version control of the buffer element definitions, are among other requirements that would increase the utility of the streaming process.
-The struct decoder performs conversions between network byte arrays and C++ structs.
-This intended for use in handling binary data from network connections.
+The struct decoder performs streaming conversions between network byte arrays and C++ structs.
+The approach is straightforward as it relies on declaration macros in each buffer class and uses an inherited class to handle the decoding and other functions.
 First, all the structure variables are declared.
-Then, preprocessor macros are used to define the size and order of the byte stream associated with this C++ struct.
-It assumes the struct is packed with no padding between variable elements.  g each entry so they can easily be read/write/print including byte swapping if required.
-Implicit in this encoding process is the determination of the byte order of the host machine versus the prevailing network byte order (Big Endian), to determine whether byte swapping is necessary.
-If the byte order is not the same as network byte order, bytes are swapped to accommodate network byte order.
+Then, several preprocessor macros are used to define the size and order of the byte stream associated with this C++ struct so they can easily be read/write/print including byte swapping if required.
+It assumes the struct is packed with no padding between variable elements.
+Implicit in this encoding process is the determination of the byte order of the host machine versus the prevailing network byte order (Big Endian.
+If the host byte order is not the same as network byte order, bytes are swapped to match network byte order.
 The struct_decoder struct is useful for reading/writing network byte streams.
-It uses the preprocessor definition to define a property table describing.
+It uses the preprocessor definition to define a property table describing order, printable name, size, printing format, array, array size pointer and minimum and maximum version compliance.
 The struct_decoder relies a printf specifier to format the variable for output, which conforms to the following table:
 <TABLE>
 <TR>
 <TD>Format<BR></TD>